Frequently Asked Questions

 With popular breeds like Corgis, there are always people trying to make a buck and the incidence of puppy scams are on the rise.
 We suggest that you read the following information about Puppy Scams and always check out breeders.
 Click HERE to learn more about signs of a Puppy Scam.

 Click HERE to visit our “Steps to Getting a Harman Corgi” page where we step you through the process.

 Yes.
 We have had people do this before.
 You can make payments in any amount at any time that you like to build up credit towards the purchase price of a future puppy.
-An updated credit sheet will be emailed to you each time a payment is made.
-If you end up not picking a puppy your payments are 100% refundable less any fees charged by Paypal or a credit card if paid in that manner.
+An updated credit receipt will be emailed to you each time a payment is made.
+If you end up not picking a puppy your payments are 100% refundable minus your deposit.

 Yes.
-All of our dogs are tested for genetic inherited diseases in Pembroke Welsh Corgis.
-These include DM, vWD1 and EIC.
+All of our dogs are tested for genetic inherited diseases in Pembroke Welsh Corgis and over 200 other genetic diseases through Embark breeder testing.
+These include DM, vWD1, EIC, PRA, RCD3, X-SCIS and MDR.
 Matings are planned based upon these results to ensure that puppies do not develop these diseases.
 OFA testing for hips and elbows are also performed when dogs are of appropriate ages.

 We allow puppies to leave when they are 9 weeks old.
 Puppies often experience a “second fear period” when they are around 8 weeks old and we want to ensure that they are past this phase before they leave our care.

 Yes, puppies are up to date on age appropriate vaccinations and have been dewormed on a regular schedule.
 Click HERE to learn more about our vaccination and deworming program.